Do I Need A Registered Agent in Every State? (Answered)

 You can have multiple registered agents for each state you move into, but dealing with various registered agents can be a hassle.

-If you sign up for a service that provides registered agent services throughout all 50 states, your company can expand without any hassle.
+If you sign up for a service that provides registered agent services throughout all 50 states, your company can expand smoothly and with centralized document management.

 Why Do You Need A Registered Agent in Every State?